Live Updates arrow

 • Use your tap water as normal.

 Eligible customers on our Priority Service Register, may be entitled to receive bottled water.
-This will be delivered by companies supporting our response to the incident.
-It is unlikely that they will be a direct employee of Southern Water.
+This will be delivered by companies supporting our incident response.
+It's unlikely that they'll be a direct employee of Southern Water but they will all be carrying ID.

-If you have been advised you will receive a delivery of water and have not received it, it may be that it is still out for delivery.
-We sometimes have to complete 1000’s of doorstep deliveries, which does take time.
-Please contact us if you have not received a delivery after 12 hours of losing water.
+If you've been told you'll receive a delivery of water and haven't received it, it may be that it's still out for delivery.
+We sometimes have to complete thousands of doorstep deliveries, which does take time.
+Please contact us if you've not received a delivery after 12 hours of losing your water supply.

 If your water is back on, you may notice that it’s slow to come out of the tap or you have low pressure.
 This is normal as the network fills up.
 You may also notice the water isn’t completely clear to begin with.